What Does a Cold Air Intake Do?

 Clean air is vital to the performance of not only the engine, but a cold air intake system as well.
 That's why each K&N performance intake system comes with a K&N high-flow cotton gauze air filter.
 These legendary K&N air filters are made with 4-6 layers of our proprietary cotton gauze material sandwiched between 2 layers of rugged aluminum mesh.
 When combined with the unique K&N filter oil, the cotton fibers are able to attract contaminants that are smaller in diameter than a human hair.
 This type of filtration is called "depth loading", and it keeps dirt particles trapped within the matrix of cotton fibers, while more air flows through to the engine.
 K&N air filters typically score 97%-99% filtration efficiency following the ISO 5011 Air Filter Test protocol.

 Installing a K&N Cold Air Intake System

 Thanks to extensive Research & Development, K&N engineers are able to create cold air intake systems that are extremely effective, yet easy to install.
-Many of our performance intakes can be installed using the factory mounting points, so you typically won't need more than two wrenches and a screwdriver.
-But regardless of which system you choose, it will come with a step-by-step instruction guide, complete with color photos of each step, and a tool list.
-Plus, our Technical Support team is just a phone call away.
+Most K&N performance intakes can be installed using the factory mounting points, so you typically won't need more than a few wrenches and a screwdriver.
+But regardless of which system you choose, it will come with a step-by-step instruction guide, complete with photos of each step, and a tool list.
+Plus, the K&N Technical Support team is just a phone call away.